-Conference grants
+Conference Grants

-During the tenure of a PhD award, the Trust can consider one application for funding towards a conference up to a maximum of £500 (applications for virtual conference fee registrations will also be considered).
-It is the Trust's policy that retrospective applications and applications for conferences taking place during a fourth year of study cannot be considered.
-Application details can be found on our website.
+During the tenure of a PhD award, scholars can apply for funding towards one conference, up to a maximum of £500 (applications for virtual conference fee registrations will also be considered).

+It is the Trust's policy that retrospective applications cannot be considered.